Telephone Payments13 May 202619 min read

 Is IVR the right fit for your contact centre?#

 If you're taking more than a few hundred routine payment calls a week, IVR will pay for itself inside a quarter.
+The IVR payment setup guide covers the week-by-week rollout plan that gets you live without disrupting your queue.
 If you're running a small advisory team where every call is a conversation, it probably won't.
 Most contact centres land somewhere in between and end up running IVR alongside agent-assisted, with the menu doing the sorting.
 The point isn't to replace your agents — it's to stop them spending half their day typing card numbers.

 If you want to see what a properly descoped IVR payment flow looks like, our IVR payments solution walks through the architecture and the call flow we build for clients.
 And if you'd like to compare it against alternatives, our piece on SMS payments versus traditional IVR covers the channel that most teams ask about next.